rogerfar/rdt-client/README.md

 1. Leave the other settings as is.
 1. Hit `Test` and then `Save` if all is well.
 1. Sonarr will now think you have a regular Torrent client hooked up.

+When downloading files it will append the `category` setting in the Sonarr/Radarr Download Client setting.
+For example if your Remote Path setting is set to `C:\Downloads` and your Sonarr Download Client setting `category` is set to `sonarr` files will be downloaded to `C:\Downloads\sonarr`.

 Notice: the progress and ETA reported in Sonarr's Activity tab will not be accurate, but it will report the torrent as completed so it can be processed after it is done downloading.